 It is good to know our identity as a local body of believers amid the larger community around us.
 However, if we want to grow, if we believe that's part of God's calling, our identity may change as our membership does.
 Ministries never envisioned may suddenly be a volunteer away.
 Discussions never had may be happening in the hall.
 Ideas never challenged may be questioned.
 Leadership roles may be filled differently.

 As you consider welcoming newcomers, consider the entire cycle of incorporating new people into your fellowship.
 Tend to first impressions, but know you also are initiating potential family relationships.

-Whether your church is just beginning a welcoming ministry, looking for ways to take welcoming to the next level, or considering becoming a welcoming certified congregation, umcom.org/welcoming has a variety of resources and online training opportunities to assist you.
+Whether your church is just beginning a welcoming ministry or looking for ways to take welcoming to the next level, UMCOM offers a variety of resources and online training opportunities such to assist you.